Jim Ryan (politician)

 James E. Ryan (February 21, 1946 – June 12, 2022) was an American lawyer and politician who served two four-year terms as Illinois Attorney General.
-A career Republican, he received his party's nomination and ran unsuccessfully for Governor of Illinois against Rod Blagojevich in 2002.
+A Republican, he received his party's nomination and ran unsuccessfully for Governor of Illinois against Rod Blagojevich in 2002.

 Education

 Ryan was born in Chicago on February 21, 1946 and grew up in the suburb of Villa Park, Illinois.
 His father, Edward Ryan, was a construction worker while his mother was an Italian immigrant housewife.
 As a youth, he was active in boxing and won the middleweight title in the 1963 Chicago Golden Gloves tournament when he was 17 years old.
 He attended a Benedictine-run high school, Saint Procopius Academy (now Benet Academy).
 Upon graduating, Ryan went on to study at Saint Procopius College (now Benedictine University), where he obtained his Bachelor of Arts degree in political science in 1968.
 He then went on to Chicago-Kent College of Law where he obtained his J.D. in 1971.